panosc-eu/panosc-search-scoring/docs/md/PaNOSC_Federated_Search_Results_Scoring_Background_Information.md

 Scoring overview
 ================

-A search on internet quickly highlights that our problem of selecting the best results matching the query provided is related to “document relevance” in information retrieval \( _https://en.wikipedia.org/wiki/Relevance\_\(information\_retrieval\)_ and _https://moz.com/blog/determining\-relevance\-how\-similarity\-is\-scored_\).
+A search on internet quickly highlights that our problem of selecting the best results matching the query provided is related to “document relevance” in information retrieval \( [Relevance in information retrieval on wikipedia](https://en.wikipedia.org/wiki/Relevance\_\(information\_retrieval\)) and [Determining relevance, how similarity is scored](https://moz.com/blog/determining\-relevance\-how\-similarity\-is\-scored) \) .

-With further research, we found that such relevance can be implemented using a method called _term frequency – inverse document frequency_, TF\-IDF for short \( _https://en.wikipedia.org/wiki/Tf\-idf_ \), which elastic search is also based upon \( https://www.compose.com/articles/how\-scoring\-works\-in\-elasticsearch/\).
+With further research, we found that such relevance can be implemented using a method called _term frequency – inverse document frequency_, TF\-IDF for short \( [TF-IDF on wikipedia](https://en.wikipedia.org/wiki/Tf\-idf) \), which elastic search is also based upon \( [How scoring works in elasticsearch](https://www.compose.com/articles/how\-scoring\-works\-in\-elasticsearch/) \).

-TF\-IDF assigns a unique weight to each pair \(term,document\) where term is a properly pre\-processed word extracted from the document itself and document is an item in our corpus \(aka set of documents, _https://en.wikipedia.org/wiki/Text\_corpus_\).
+TF\-IDF assigns a unique weight to each pair \(*term*,*document*\) where term is a properly pre\-processed word extracted from the document itself and document is an item in our corpus \(aka set of documents, [corpus on wikipedia](https://en.wikipedia.org/wiki/Text\_corpus) \).
 The weight is zero if the term is not present in the document, therefore is not relevant.
 On the contrary, the weight is one if the term has the highest relevancy in the document.

 Unfortunately, to compute the IDF portion of the weights, TF\-IDF method requires access to all the documents in the corpus.
 PaNOSC federated search relies on each facility to store their set of documents shared, compute and provide properly scored search results.
 As a consequence, PaNOSC federated search does not have access to the full set of documents \(as in items to be scored\), so this method cannot be used unless the infrastructure is re\-designed and re\-implemented, which is outside of this project.
-A solution to this issue was found in the publication “TF\-IDuF: A Novel Term\-Weighting Scheme for User Modeling based on Users' Personal Document Collections” \(Beel, Joeran & Langer, Stefan & Gipp, Bela.
-2017 \- _https://www.researchgate.net/profile/Joeran\-Beel/publication/313065316\_TF\-IDuF\_A\_Novel\_Term\-Weighting\_Scheme\_for\_User\_Modeling\_based\_on\_Users'\_Personal\_Document\_Collections/links/588f5ad7a6fdcc2351be729d/ \[1\]_\).
+A solution to this issue was found in the publication [“TF\-IDuF: A Novel Term\-Weighting Scheme for User Modeling based on Users' Personal Document Collections” \(Beel, Joeran & Langer, Stefan & Gipp, Bela.
+2017\)](https://www.researchgate.net/profile/Joeran-Beel/publication/313065316_TF-IDuF_A_Novel_Term-Weighting_Scheme_for_User_Modeling_based_on_Users%27_Personal_Document_Collections/links/588f5ad7a6fdcc2351be729d/TF-IDuF-A-Novel-Term-Weighting-Scheme-for-User-Modeling-based-on-Users-Personal-Document-Collections.pdf).
 The relevant finding in this paper is that the scoring results performed with TF\-IDF are minimally impacted if you perform the scoring independently on disjointed subsets of the complete set of documents.
 If the disjoint set of documents is defined as the set of documents that each facility has available in their catalogue and it is not accessible by other facility, we can apply the process highlighted in the paper, compute the scores locally and compare them globally.
 Therefore, we decided to adopt the **_TF\-IDuF_** method.
 We compute the scores independently at each individual facility utilizing the TF\-IDF weights computed locally, as indicated to the paper above.
 These results are than merged at the federated level and sorted accordingly to the computed scores.

 Scoring implementation
 ======================